Food Used to Contain Probiotics

 Fermented Fruit, Beverages, and Condiments

-Other foods which can easily be fermented are fruits, beverages such as kombucha, fermented lemonade, fermented orange juice, fermented homemade sodas, or beet kvass, and condiments such as ketchup or salsa.
+Other foods which can easily be fermented are fruits, beverages such as fermented lemonade, fermented orange juice, fermented homemade sodas, or beet kvass, and condiments such as ketchup or salsa.
 You can even ferment store-bought condiments.

 Recommended Reading: